equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/example-pipeline-with-env-vars.md

 [Source code](https://github.com/equinor/radix-sub-pipeline-example/tree/pipeline-example-with-env-vars) for this example.

 * In the Radix application repository create a folder `tekton`.
 This folder need to be on the root level of the repository, in the configuration branch (same as `radixconfig.yaml`)
-* The pipeline in this example runs one task.
+* The sub-pipeline in this example runs one task.
 * Create a file `env-vars-list-task.yaml` for the task `env-vars-list`.
 This task has one step "show-env-vars-list", which runs in the container with Alpine Linux.
   * The step runs a script with one command `printenv | grep 'VAR'` - show a list of the step's container environment variables, with names containing "VAR".
   * The task has input [parameters](https://tekton.dev/docs/pipelines/tasks/#specifying-parameters) in the field `params`
   * The task step has description of environment variables in the field `env`, which will be created in the step's container.
 These environment variables can get values from parameters, referencing to them with `$(params.PARAM_NAME)` or explicitly set with a value.
   * In the task below - there is parameters with names `VAR1T`, `VAR2T`, `VAR3T` (names not necessary have to be in capital letters).
-    * Actual parameter values are set in the pipeline, which use the task, like arguments of a method in programming languages
+    * Actual parameter values are set in the sub-pipeline, which use the task, like arguments of a method in programming languages
-    * `VAR1T` - this parameter does not have default value, so it _has_ to be set in the pipeline, otherwise there will be an error "missing parameters".
+    * `VAR1T` - this parameter does not have default value, so it _has_ to be set in the sub-pipeline, otherwise there will be an error "missing parameters".
 When `type` of a parameter is not set, it is a `string`.
     * `VAR2T`, `VAR3T`, `VAR4T`, `VAR5T` - these parameters have default values.
-Field `default` allows to specify a value, used when the param is not passed from a pipeline and its type.
+Field `default` allows to specify a value, used when the param is not passed from a sub-pipeline and its type.
 Available types are `string` and `array`.
 When type is `string` - default value should be put to the field `stringVal`, when type is `array` - default value should be put to the field `arrayVal`.
   ```yaml
   apiVersion: tekton.dev/v1beta1
   kind: Task